Habits

 Atomic Habits

-This remarkable book aims to fully change the way you act and behave, offering a proven framework for improving every day.
-James Clear, one of the world's leading experts on habit formation, reveals practical strategies that will teach you exactly how to form good habits, break bad ones, and master the tiny behaviors that lead to remarkable results.
+This book shares practical strategies that will teach you exactly how to form good habits, break bad ones, and master the tiny behaviors that lead to remarkable results.

 James Clear